bryanpijohnson/citi-bike-data/README.md

 During the initial set up, I went to the site [Citi Bikes](https://s3.amazonaws.com/tripdata/index.html) to download the trip data.
 The instructions was specific that I should **not** download every ZIP file as it would be too much data for Tableau to handle.
 I opted to download all data from the years 2021, 2022, 2023 as that was 3 ZIP files.
 However, upon closer inspection, I found that each year had more data than Tableau&trade; could handle (over 15M rows), at least for the free version.

-Due to this limitation, I opted to use just the 2023 data, from September forward, as this was the first month that had fewer than 15M rows throughout the rest of the year.
+Due to this limitation, I initially opted to use just the 2023 data, from September forward, as this was the first month that had fewer than 15M rows throughout the rest of the year.
+However, trying to create visualizations with this much data dramatically slowed down the application and my ability to use the tool quickly.

 Once I knew this to be true, I added those corresponding files as a UNION within Tableau&trade;.

 ## Data Clean Up

-Before I imported the CSV files for September 2023 until December 2023, I made sure that the files had the same number of columns, with the same column names and data types in each column.
+Before I imported the CSV files, I made sure that the files had the same number of columns, with the same column names and data types in each column.
 I noticed that each CSV had the following 13 columns:

 - ride_id (*varchar*)
 - rideable_type (*varchar*)